Comfortable Trading with StoxMarket

 Tankan (Short-period Economy Observation)

 A quarterly business poll issued by the Bank of Japan on the status of Japanese economy.
 It considerably affects currency rates and stocks, and as such, it is considered a major financial indicator in Japan.

-You can be assured that your are investing in a safe and trusted enviroment
+You can be assured that you are investing in a safe and trusted environment

 - Award winning trading platforms for the Metatrader, Webtrader, Tablet and Smartphone Award Winning MT4

 - Deposit funds in a strong safe and secure internet environment with 2048-bit encryption.

 - We are always here to support you and offer assistance 24/7 Live Chat Support

 - We accept most credit card Payment Methods